WHAT IS A BEARIKADE?Darrin Rich2022-03-04T19:49:35-08:00

 The Bearikade is a bear resistant container made of a lightweight carbon fiber composite sandwich.
 The Bearikade is easily opened by a human using the edge of a coin or other flat object such as a screwdriver blade.
 Animals, on the other hand, find it virtually impossible to open.
-The Bearikade is available in three standard sizes; the 10 ½” tall Weekender MKII, which will hold about 7 person days of food (2 people for 3 days and margin) and weighs 1 pound 15 ounces; the 14 ½” tall Expedition MKII which holds about 9 person days of food and weighs 2 pounds 4 ounces, and our Scout standing at 8” tall, holds 5 person days of food and weighs just 1 pound 12 ounces.
-We build custom size Bearikades in 1/8” increments between 8” and 18” tall.
+The Bearikade is available in four standard sizes.
+The 14 ½” tall Expedition MKII which holds about 9 person days of food and weighs 2 lbs 4 oz.
+It can supply one for up to 12 days.
+The 12″ tall Blazer can supply a group of 3 for 3 days and weighs Weighs in at 2 lbs.
+If used as a personal unit, it can supply you for up to 9 days with efficient packing.
+The 10 ½” tall Weekender MKII, which will hold about 7 person days of food (2 people for 3 days and margin) and weighs 1 lb 15 oz.
+Finally our Scout standing at 8” tall, holds 5 person days of food and weighs just 1 lb 12 oz.
+We build Custom Size Bearikades in 1/8” increments between 8” and 18” tall.
 For some common questions you might have, please check out our Bearikade FAQs.

 The Bearikade food canister introduced the use of the highest strength-to-weight ratio materials developed to meet aerospace requirements.
 The design geometry was chosen after reviewing thousands of questionnaires submitted to Park Officials by backpackers.
 The large opening answered the number one complaint that existing products had too small an opening.
 The external diameter is dictated by the design goal to keep Grizzly Bears from getting a jaw lock on the canister.
 O-ring seals make the unit moisture resistant and limit the broadcast of odor to a much smaller area.
 A lanyard is included in order to keep the hatch from being under foot or lost.
 The use of automotive/aircraft/watercraft quarter turn fasteners simplifies hatch removal without special tools (coin or washer is all it takes).